 We all know the benefits of walking and generally moving.
 Archery gets kids moving and outdoors to soak up all that great Vitamin D. An archer can walk up to 5 miles during a tournament.

 Coordination and concentration work together to produce focus.
-The coordination of a multi step task, executed in the proper succession and done repetitively creates a predicable outcome: hitting your target.
-After a period of time and practice, muscle memory enters the equation and you have become a sharp shooter!
+The coordination of a multi-step task, executed in the proper succession and done repetitively creates a predictable outcome: hitting your target.
+After a period of time and practice, muscle memory enters the equation and you have become a sharpshooter!

-Building a child’s confidence level in a particular area has long lasting effect on self-esteem and success in the future.
+Building a child’s confidence level in a particular area has a long-lasting effect on self-esteem and success in the future.
 Teaching a child lifelong skills that he or she can continue using and improving is essential to a happy life.
-Imagine your child’s face when he or she hits the bulls eye for the first time.
+Imagine your child’s face when he or she hits the bullseye for the first time.
 Yeah, that!

 Healthy competition teaches children (and adults) to manage stress.
 How to properly conduct yourself under pressure and exhibiting good sportsmanship are all part of team building.
 But the act of archery itself can be a stress reliever.
-The physical exertion works to alleviate stress, but so does the concentration and the successful execution.
+Physical exertion works to alleviate stress, but so does concentration and successful execution.
 Just the sound of the arrow leaving your hand and thwacking the target is music to any archer’s ears.